 With regards to unrestricted fund, in order to comply with the Code of Governance (rule 6.3.1) where all charities should maintain some level of reserves to ensure long-term financial sustainability, Business China has a Reserve Policy (of unrestricted fund) of 4 times its annual operating budget which the company will monitor and adhere to.
-This ratio may be subjected to changes by Tote Board's requirement from time to time.
 Unrestricted operating reserves fund excludes all Summer School Scholarship Programme and Internship Programme Funds.